 By law, providers cannot charge an additional service fee for:

-- fees of the same nature under any other name
+- services of the same nature under any other name.

 In 2018, the Federal Court determined these fees to be prohibited under the Aged Care Act 1997.